apache/trafficserver/doc/release-notes/upgrading.en.rst

 receive the remapped URL.
 If you are using a plugin that modifies the cache key, e.g. :ref:`admin-plugins-cachekey`, if it was evaluated first in a remap rule, the behavior (input) changes, and therefore, cache keys can change!

-The old ``v23`` cache is no longer supported, which means caches created with ATS v2.x will no longer be possible to load with ATS v9.0.0 or later.
+Caches created with ATS v2.x are incompatible and can't be loading into ATS v9.0.0 or later.
 We feel that this is an unlikely scenario, but if you do run into this, clearing the cache is required.

 Plugins
 -------